Pelee, Ontario: Transportation

 The MV Pelee Islander, which continues to operate, carries 196 passengers and 14 vehicles.
 MV Upper Canada, which serviced Pelee prior to MV Jiimaan, was sent to Lake Huron (the people of Christian Island received her for transport to and from the mainland) when MV Jiimaan began service to Pelee.
 MV Pelee Islander was built at Erieau, Ontario in 1960.

 In June 2015, the Ontario Government announced that it would invest $40 million in a new ferry, to replace MV Pelee Islander.
 A tender was awarded to Asenav of Chile to build the replacement ferry, MV Pelee Islander II, which carries 399 passengers and 34 vehicles.

 During the winter season (starting December 11 until the start of the ferry the next year) Pelee Island Transportation Company operates an air service to the Pelee Island Airport from Windsor.

+In 2021, the Ontario government launched a 10-year pilot program allowing island residents and visitors to drive golf carts on public roads, with the goal of increasing tourism and transportation options.

 Emergency services

 There is a medical clinic on the island operated by the Victorian Order of Nurses.
 This Nursing Station has regular hours of operation during the summer but does not respond to emergencies.
 In the event of an emergency, visitors or residents of the island are instructed to call 911.
 Essex-Windsor EMS are on the Island 365 days a year to provide emergency paramedic services.
 Air Ambulance services are also available to airlift patients to the nearest hospital if necessary.

-The Pelee Island Volunteer Fire Department is present on the Island 365 days a year and responds to 911 calls on the Island; the Department is made up of a fire chief, a deputy fire chief, and volunteers.
+The Pelee Island Volunteer Fire Department is present on the Island 365 days a year and responds to 911 calls on the Island; the department is made up of a fire chief, a deputy fire chief, and volunteers.

 Police services on the island are provided by the Ontario Provincial Police.
 Officers are present on the island four days a week during the summer, during the annual pheasant hunt in the fall, and on the long weekend in May.
 During the winter, police will fly to the island to respond to emergency calls only.
 There are typically two officers on the island at a time.
 The OPP detachment is located on the second floor of the municipal building.